 Benson did not find that reducing stress was the best way to increase performance or wellness.
 Stress is a given in life, and research shows that stress reduction does not necessarily correlate with increased productivity or resilience anyway.
 The key is not to eliminate stressful negative experience from your life; it is to add positive experience to your schedule to trigger the relaxation response so as to break up periods of dis-stress.
 Benson suggested that enhanced mental performance – like physical health – might be subject to significant influence by brain chemistry.
 When you alternate between periods of stress and relaxation, you create conditions under which the stress chemicals coalesce with relaxation chemicals, triggering physiological changes associated with a peak performance state.
 By regularly repeating cycles of stress and relaxation, you set your self on a course toward greater resilience and performance.

 Breaks convert stress into productivity and resilience through the process of super-compensation

 When you hit your limit, rather than pushing through that limit the smart thing to do is to disengage temporarily from the problem or task and “break out” by doing something that is relaxing and enjoyable.
 When you engage in a relaxing, enjoyable activity, you trigger the relaxation response aiding recovery of the brain and body.
 Moreover, during breaks, your brain continues to play with the problems you are working on, so that when you return to the task you often discover something that helps you solve the problem.
 Benson suggested that traces of nitric oxide might also play a role in the creative problem-solving breakthroughs we often experience after a break.

 Whether you are looking to get more done or to improve your health, periods of relaxation and recovery are an essential part of the winning formula.
-When you need to put in long hours, it is especially important that you incorporate breaks for enjoyable activities that induce the relaxation response to ameliorate the negative impacts of dis-stress and gain the performance kick of eustress.
+When you need to put in long hours, it is especially important that you incorporate breaks for enjoyable activities that induce the relaxation response in order to ameliorate the negative impacts of dis-stress and gain the performance kick of eustress.
 You might even say that this cycle of stress and relaxation is the foundation of breakout performance.